 Price: $$ (size 6, list $14.55 + international shipping to the U.S.)

 P.S.
 I did reach out to Rosemary about my dissatisfaction with these brushes, and the only solution they offered me was a recommendation to try their Red Sable blend.
-With shipping costing as much as the brush and being a bit gun shy from my previous failure with Rosemary brushes, I passed on this suggestion to spend even more money with this company who would offer me no recourse.
+With shipping costing as much as the brush and being a bit gun shy from my previous failure, I passed on this suggestion to spend even more money with this company who would offer me no recourse.

 This brush was included as part of a set along with the first Pentalic Aqua Journal that I ever purchased.
 At the time, the set was nearly the same price as a single sketchbook, so I thought this might be a good deal.

-I love a fairly firm brush, but nylon bristles are really too stiff for watercolor.
+I love a fairly firm brush, but these nylon bristles are really too stiff for watercolor.
 You can see how it just can't hold a wash.
 However, I keep it in my travel kit because it does have its uses.
 It works well for lifting, dry brushing, or soft scrubbing and also for times when I don't want to risk damaging my "good" brushes.
 It's not a "bad" brush; it's just not a great watercolor brush.